ScHARR-PHEDS/DoPE_Public/README.md

 <br>
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3596841.svg)](https://doi.org/10.5281/zenodo.3596841)

 This work has been published in [Wellcome Open Research](https://wellcomeopenresearch.org/articles/5-9).
+And has been replicated extensively at several ReproHacks, including at [ReproHack Matlock](https://www.reprohack.org/paper/79/).

 **Summary of Code**